lifning/propolis/seg-fault.md

-I recently saw my VNC server code, new code in propolis-server, hit a segfault and die, seemingly when writing a FramebufferUpdate message to a TcpStream from inside a tokio task.
+I recently saw my VNC server code, some new code in propolis-server, hit a segfault and die when a client connects to the server and begins to receive framebuffer data.

-It died because of a bad address, `0xfffffc7fe16fd7b8`:
+The server died because of a bad address, `0xfffffc7fe16fd7b8`:
 ```
 > ::status
 debugging core file of propolis-server (64-bit) from atrium